czhangy/UCLA-GEs/ANTHRO-4/notes.md

   - Present view that you should study each language on its own, don’t impose your own ways of thinking/categorizing/etc.
   - Fascinated by the differences between American Indian languages and European languages
     - Distinctions made, qualified, challenged (primitive vs. civilized)
-      - Simply based on different worldviews
+      - Simply based on different world views
   - Worked w/ the Kwakiutl people of the Pacific Northwest
     - Recorded customs, rituals, myths, and artifacts → wrote a grammar for their language
   - Methods